If you eat bacon, you might want to know about its cancer dangers due to nitrites! Know the research and risks. Read on…

 I can understand how disappointing it is to cut out yummy bacon from one’s menu.
 Admittedly, my son was very upset to say goodbye to his new delicious bacon treat.

-But because my son was getting painful headaches from bacon – he could feel the very real “dangers” of its chemicals – and thereby he was more deeply convinced to stop eating this truly dangerous food.I recognize it’s tough to give up something which tastes as yummy as bacon – when you don’t clearly see and feel the real dangers of this food.
+But because my son was getting painful migraines from bacon – he could feel the very real “dangers” of its chemicals.
+As a result, he was more deeply convinced to stop eating this truly dangerous food.I recognize it’s tough to give up something which tastes as yummy as bacon – when you don’t clearly see and feel the real dangers of this food.